Plan Your Trades and Trade Your Plan in Forex Trading

 6. Your Trading Journal

-A trading journal is a valuable tool, similar to network security logs.
+A forex trading journal is a valuable tool, similar to network security logs.
 It helps you identify flaws in your trading system, making you a better trader.
 Make sure to record all trade details and reasons.
 During trade reviews, analyze your journal entries individually and holistically.

 III.
 Constructing a Trading System

 In previous discussions, we emphasized the significance of building a trading system.
 However, trading requires more than just an isolated system—it necessitates a broader framework for regulation and management.
 We should draw upon the essence of systems theory and control theory to create effective trading methodologies.
-Thus, a trading system encompasses not only decision-making but also the entire trading process.
+Thus, a forex trading system encompasses not only decision-making but also the entire trading process.

 1. Forex Trading Complexity